Gil being a rock musician is because Sebastian Bach is one, having fronted Skid Row.

 Inverted in A Year Of The Life as the Palladinos were given virtually free reign by Netflix, and the episodes lacked the direction of the original series, included long, random of tangents (the Stars Hollow musical and Life and Death Brigade), wasted time on guests stars, had several fairly offensive jokes (including fat shaming and the treatment of Emily's maid) and the controversial ending.
 A lot of fans wondered if having a firmer hand to balance out Amy and Dan would have helped those issues.

-In-Universe meddling was performed by Terrance, Paris and Paris' dad to set Paris and Rory up as roommates at Yale.
+In-Universe meddling was performed by Paris's dad, at Paris's request, on the advice of her life coach Terrance, to set Paris and Rory up as roommates at Yale.

 Fake Nationality: Lane Kim, Rory's Korean best friend, is played by a Japanese-American actress.
 Lane's mother, Mrs. Kim, is also played by a Japanese-American actress.
 And away from the Kims, Frenchman Michel is played by French-Canadian actor Yanic Truesdale.